-A Fellow must complete all of the requirements in a semester before he or she will be allowed to begin coursework for the subsequent semester.
-Failure to complete work with a grade of 80% or higher will be addressed through the Progressions Committee at MTSA.
-During the clinical rotation, failure to demonstrate professionalism, proficiency in regional anesthesia, failure to meet clinical expectations and/or failure to attend the clinical rotation will be addressed through the Progressions Committee.
+A Fellow must complete all of the requirements in a semester before he or she is allowed to begin coursework for the following semester.
+Failure to achieve a passing grade will be addressed through the Progressions Committee at MTSA.
+During the clinical rotation, failure to demonstrate professionalism, proficiency in regional anesthesia, meet clinical expectations, and/or attend the clinical rotation will be addressed through the Progressions Committee.